Pioneering healthcare firm launched one of the UK’s first over-the-counter (OTC) contraceptive pills, Hana.

 Some of the firms she has developed breakthrough ideas and designing experiences for include GSK, the BBC, Goal, Pizza Express and Arsenal FC.

-Her latest challenge at Elmwood has ben to change the conversation around fem-care products through her work with healthcare leader HRA Pharma.
+Her latest challenge at Elmwood has been to change the conversation around fem-care products through her work with healthcare leader HRA Pharma.

 In July this year, the pioneering healthcare firm launched one of the UK’s first over-the-counter contraceptive pills, Hana, after being given the go ahead by the national drug regulator following a landmark ruling.